EloiStree/Teaching/README.md

 ## My CV

-Make a CV is ready hard for my life.
+Make a CV is really hard for my life style.
 It have been 12+ years of moving in all direction every weeks of my life.
 That don't fit on a paper.

 But you can find about what I am working on here:
 - List of some project I took the time to put in my portfolio: